The Dutch 30% ruling

 So, a maximum of € 69,900 (30% of € 233,000) may be reimbursed tax-free within the 30% scheme.
 If this is not sufficient in an individual case, instead of the 30% ruling, one can still receive tax-free reimbursement of the extraterritorial costs actually incurred without a cap.

 What is the term of the 30% ruling?

-For entered employees the term is eight years, starting on the first day of employment by the employer.
-As indicated here above, this term will be shortened to five years as per the date of 01 January 2021.
+For employees entered before 01 Janaury 2021, the term is eight years, starting on the first day of employment by the employer.
+This term has been shortened to five years as per the date of 01 January 2021.

 What happens with the 30% ruling in case of a new job?

 Expats who are moving to a new position or a new employer will still be able to benefit from the 30% ruling.
 The employee and employer have to request the tax authorities to continue to apply the 30% ruling on the new position.
 The scarcity shall be proven once more.
 Also there can not be a period of more than three months of unemployment in between two jobs.

 What are the benefits of the 30% tax ruling?

 In addition to the fact that 30% of the salary will not be taxed for personal income tax, the following two benefits apply: